-Figure 13 provided below offers a comprehensive snapshot of the performance of websites against specific success criteria pertaining to the "Understandable" criterion, a fundamental component of accessibility outlined in the Web Content Accessibility Guidelines (WCAG).
+Figure 13 provided below offers a comprehensive snapshot of the performance of homepages of websites against specific success criteria pertaining to the "Understandable" criterion, a fundamental component of accessibility outlined in the Web Content Accessibility Guidelines (WCAG).
 The "Understandable" criterion emphasizes the importance of content being presented in a clear and coherent manner, ensuring that users can easily comprehend the information provided.
 This criterion is essential for facilitating access to web content for individuals with diverse cognitive abilities and language proficiencies.
 By adhering to the "Understandable" criterion, websites enhance their usability and inclusivity, thereby ensuring that information is readily understandable by all users, regardless of their background or abilities.

-Figure 13: Understandable success criteria analysis results overview.
+Figure 13 Understandable success criteria analysis results overview.

-Understandable (Average: 38.40 % Success, 2.92 % Fail, 58.68 % N/A):
+Understandable (Average: 38.25 % Success, 2.88 % Fail, 58.87 % N/A):

-Figure 4 indicates that only 38.40 % of websites have successfully met the understandable criteria according to automated testing, indicating that there is room for improvement.
-A 2.92 % failure rate suggests that a small fraction of websites exhibit unclear or confusing content, hindering user comprehension.
+Figure 4 above indicates that only 38.25% of website homepages have successfully met the understandable criteria according to automated testing, indicating that there is room for improvement.
+A 2.88% failure rate suggests that a small fraction of website homepages exhibit unclear or confusing content, hindering user comprehension.
 Addressing these issues could significantly enhance the overall accessibility and usability of web content.
 Figure 14 and Figure 15 demonstrate the varied success rates in meeting understandable success criteria based on automated testing for readable, and input assistance, respectively.